damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

    1. [ ] People Ops: Add team member's birthday and work anniversary to the GitLab Birthdays calendar
    1. [ ] People Ops: Add new team member to the next monthly GitLab 101 call
    1. [ ] People Ops: Invite to team meeting, and re-arrange the days on which team members speak in the Team Call Agenda.
    1. [ ] People Ops: Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
+Also, add the three introduction questions listed in the sample email below (1. where were you before GitLab?
+2. why did you want to join the GitLab team?
+3. what do you enjoy doing in your spare time?).
    1. [ ] PeopleOps: If in a technical role, add the new team member to the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
 1. [ ] People Ops: [Add blank entry to team page](https://about.gitlab.com/handbook/people-operations/#blank-entry) (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
 1. [ ] People Ops: Add to phishing testing platform